Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Conclusions

 \section{Conclusions}

 We have modelled the effect of galactic environment on the formation of star clusters to reconstruct the properties of the progenitor of the ultra-diffuse galaxy NGC1052-DF2 at cosmic noon.
-Using the \citetalias{Trujillo-Gomez19} model for the ICMF and the \citet{Kruijssen12d} model for the bound fraction of star formation, which both reproduce the demographics of young cluster populations in the local Universe, we recovered the star forming conditions $\sim 9\Gyr$ ago that could have led to the peculiar GC mass function DF2, which has a $\sim 4$ times higher median mass compared to the value found across nearly all galaxies.
+Using the \citetalias{Trujillo-Gomez19} model for the ICMF and the \citet{Kruijssen12d} model for the bound fraction of star formation, which both reproduce the demographics of young cluster populations in the local Universe, we recovered the star forming conditions $\ga 9\Gyr$ ago that could have led to the peculiar GC mass function DF2, which has a $\sim 4$ times higher median mass compared to the value found across nearly all galaxies.

 Assuming an uncertainty range in the Toomre $Q$-parameter $0.5 < Q < 3.0$, our model shows that DF2's massive GCs could have originated from a highly sheared and dense cold gas disc with $\SigmaISM \ga 10^3\Msunpc2$ and $\Omega \ga 0.7\Myr^{-1}$, similar to the conditions found in circumnuclear starbursts in the local Universe as well as in the Central Molecular Zone of the Milky Way.
-In addition, the model predicts that during the formation of the GCs, $> 78$ per cent of the stars in DF2 were born in bound star clusters.
+In addition, the model predicts that during the formation of the GCs, $\approx 87$ per cent of the stars in DF2 were born in bound star clusters.
+We have focused on the 11 GCs originally identified by \citet{vanDokkum18b}.
+Including the GC newly confirmed by \citet{Emsellem19}, which sits near the median luminosity of GCs used here \citep{Trujillo19}, would not change out results significantly.
+The slight increase in the height of the GCMF would require a further shift of the ICMF minimum cluster mass towards higher masses, requiring an environment with even higher gas density and shear.